noelmcloughlin/linkml-project-copier/README.md

 Feedback and suggestions for improvement based on your experiences are very welcome.
 The commands are written to be run at the root of your project.

-- Start with a clean state of the existing project (check with `git status`)
+* Start with a clean state of the existing project (check with `git status`).
-- Create a new branch and activate it
+* Create a new branch and activate it:

   `git switch -c migrate-to-copier`

-- Adapt your project and create a copier answers file (`.copier-answers`) by running
+* Adapt your project and create a copier answers file (`.copier-answers`) by running:

   `copier copy --trust --skip-tasks --vcs-ref=HEAD gh:dalito/linkml-project-copier .`